 Men typically suffer more traumatic brain injuries due to contact sports, working with heavy equipment, and doing manual labor.
 Children often suffer a TBI in falls, playground accidents, child abuse cases, birth injury, and motor vehicle accident, whereas elderly people often suffer a TBI in slip and fall accidents, car accidents, or in the case of nursing home abuse.

-If you have suffered a skull injury, scalp injury, other head trauma, or traumatic brain injury in Georgia due to the negligence of another, please call the Law Offices of Shane Smith today at (770) 487-8999 for a free consultation with a qualified Peachtree brain-injury lawyer.
+If you have suffered a skull injury, scalp injury, other head trauma, or traumatic brain injury in Georgia due to the negligence of another, please call Shane Smith Law today at (770) 487-8999 for a free consultation with a qualified Peachtree brain-injury lawyer.